CodingLife1024/blog-content/despair-and-desperation.md

 #### I Swear

-I swear, I'll find a way to be the friend you want, a version of me you don't mind keeping around—
+I swear, I'll find a way to be the friend you want, a version of me you don't mind keeping around-
 I'll tuck my pain into corners, lock every sadness away like it never mattered.
 I know you're tired of hearing the same story, tired of me filling every silence
 with everything I can't keep inside.
 I see the way you flinch, the way your eyes wander,